 It is one of the terminologies of football describing a team that does not have possession of the ball.

-On offense is football terminology describing a team in possession of the ball.
+On offence is soccer terminology describing a team in possession of the ball.

 A pass in which the ball is played on with a player's first touch.

 72% of all goals are from one touch.

 When a ball is outside the boundaries of the field, having completely crossed a sideline or goal line.

 When a ball is outside the boundaries of the field (pitch) or play has been stopped by the referee.

 16% of all goals are from outside the penalty area.